NosferatuJoe/Racepack-Standard/README.md

 ## Known Bugs & Issues
-- When a player is respawned he might be stuck in a wall if he died while crouching or died in a small place with a low ceiling.
+- Players becoming stuck in walls often when crouching in a small place.
+- Fix any issues or bugs that might get reported.

 ## Future development plans
 - [ ] Change the method of the logging to be put in source-python's logs.
+- [ ] Fix any bugs that might be

 ## Bug Reports, Problems & Help
-This package is being used on my own server, and has been thoroughly used and tested.
-To our knowledge there should not be any bugs or issues aside from the ones mentioned here.
-Should you despite this happen to encounter a bug or find an issue then please report it in our [Discord](https://discord.gg/2DnAXkF), and I will do my best to find a solution and add the solution to this package.
+This package has been tested and used on a server, there should be no bugs or issues aside from the known ones found here.
+Should you run in to a bug that isn't listed here, then please report it in our [Discord's](https://discord.gg/2DnAXkF) bug channel then I'll look in to it, find a solution and include it in an update.
-If you struggle with installing this package you can also ask for help either on the [Warcraft-Source Forum](http://warcraft-source.com/) or you can use ask for assistance in our help channl on [Discord](https://discord.gg/2DnAXkF)..
+If you're having trouble installing the package, you can also get assistance either on the [Warcraft-Source Forum](http://warcraft-source.com/) or on our [Discord](https://discord.gg/2DnAXkF).